-These include mid-engine ICE configurations for i4, V6 and V8 powertrains, as well as a front wheel drive set up for the Berkeley SE328 concept car.
+These will include mid-engine ICE configurations for i4, V6 and V8 powertrains, as well as EV and Hydrogen powered cars.
+We are also developing a front wheel drive 3 and 4 wheel electric 'skateboard' chassis for future models.

 In the old tradition of coachbuilders, we can take your styling idea and transform it into reality.
-Using the latest CAD design software, early sketches can be efficiently turned into fully rendered designs on varying backgrounds.
+Using the latest CAD design software, early sketches can be efficiently turned into fully considered designs for the extra special touch of individuality.

 The Berkeley brand has always innovated.
 Having been one of the first to use a composite chassis, we are keen to follow the tradition but add a new twist.